hlasteny/ohiolinkdemo_June2023/README.md

-# Steal My Idea, ChatGPT API use case
+# Steal My Idea, ChatGPT API use case demo for OhioLink

 This repository contains the code and materials for OhioLink's Steal My Idea presentation, held on June 6, 2023.